Mwags24/Brevolium_Notebook/_posts/2020-11-23-Poster_Page..md

 ### Introduction

-it is well documented that there are at least six genera of symbionts associated with coral.​ A study found evidence that suggested a population of the genus Brevolium differed genetically across a depth gradient​ Few studies have used transcriptome data to classify Symbiodincidae genuses ​ It is unknown what mechanisms are selected for between populations segregated by depth
+It is well documented that there are at least six genera of symbionts associated with coral (Lajunesse 2018).​ A study found evidence that suggested a population of the genus Brevolium differed genetically across a depth gradient​ Few studies have used transcriptome data to classify Symbiodincidae genuses ​ It is unknown what mechanisms are selected for between populations segregated by depth